Edge of chaos as critical local symmetry breaking in dissipative nonautonomous systems: CONCLUSION

-In conclusion, a theory of geometrical resonance in dissipative systems subjected to nonsteady potentials has been presented, and its effectiveness in obtaining an analytical criterion for the order-chaos threshold in parameter space beyond the perturbative regime demonstrated by means of a paradigmatic example.
-From a theoretical point of view, the characterization and determination of the frontiers between chaotic and regular motions of real-world systems is a general problem that needs to be addressed in all branches of science.
-While the mathematical theory of deterministic chaos was definitively established by the work of Poincar\'{e}, Birkhoff, and Smale, the present physical theory suggests understanding the onset of homoclinic chaos as being coincident with a \textit{critical} \textit{breaking of the geometrical resonance local symmetry}, specifically, as coinciding with a critical breaking of the local conservation of the separatrix's energy in the co-moving frame for generic (periodic) nonsteady potentials.
+In conclusion, a theory of geometrical resonance in dissipative systems subjected to spatially periodic phase-modulated potentials has been presented, and its effectiveness in obtaining an analytical criterion for the onset of chaotic (homoclinic) instabilities in parameter space beyond the perturbative regime demonstrated by means of a paradigmatic example.
+From a theoretical point of view, the characterization and determination of the frontiers between chaotic and regular motions of real-world systems is a fundamental problem that needs to be addressed in all branches of science.
+While the mathematical theory of deterministic chaos was definitively established by the work of Poincar\'{e}, Birkhoff, and Smale, the present physical theory suggests understanding the onset of homoclinic chaotic instabilities as being coincident with a \textit{critical} \textit{breaking of the geometrical resonance local symmetry}, specifically, as coinciding with a critical breaking of the local conservation of the separatrix's energy in the co-moving frame for generic spatially periodic phase-modulated potentials.
+More importantly, the present theory helps to understand the unreasonable effectiveness of the predictions of the Melnikov's method beyond the perturbative regime.
 Finally, a natural continuation of the present work is the study of the geometrical resonance local symmetry and its eventual breakage in classical and quantum Hamiltonian systems.